agungTuanany/Javascript-data-structure-and-algorithm/chapter-12-algorithms-searching/README.md

 then Breadth First Search.

-The downside with Depth First Search is, that it can get slow, especially if the Tree or Graph is really really deep, and it`s *not* necessarily good at *finding shortest path* like Breadth First Search.
+The downside with Depth First Search is, that it can get slow, especially if the Tree or Graph is really really deep, and it's *not* necessarily good at *finding shortest path* like Breadth First Search.

 Now, that w have an idea of when to use what; I know it's not 100% yet, we're